facebook/zstd/zstd_compression_format.md

 It is the number of bytes to be copied (or extracted) from the literal section.
 A match copy command specifies an offset and a length.
-The offset gives the position to copy from, which can stand within a previous block.
+The offset gives the position to copy from, which can be within a previous block.

 There are 3 symbol types, `literalLength`, `matchLength` and `offset`, which are encoded together, interleaved in a single _bitstream_.